 - Try these suggestions for increasing the impact of discussions.

-- Create effective discussions using a variety of strategies and examples.
+- Question Prompts for Online Discussions using a variety of strategies and examples.

 - Craft a discussion question using the discussion starter worksheet.